zhilinheobv/group3_project/Proposal (draft).md

  - Data cleaning.
 Handling Missing values (If the attribute(s) contains missing values)
  - Plot the data to view the trend.
- - Construct the models and plot them together.
-De-trending could be used to fit the data better.
+ - Construct the model and plot it.
  - A sample model can be expressed as: y<sub>t</sub> = 2X<sub>t-1</sub>-X<sub>t-2</sub>, where X is the matrix containing the predictors **Prev Close** and **Volume**.
  - Model selection can be done by selecting by AICs or BICs.
  - Estimate the model coefficients by various methods like MLE and LR ratio, and construct confidence intervals.
- - Model comparison: AICs, residual plots.
- - Re-evaluate the models by statistical tests.
+ - Re-evaluate the model by statistical tests.

 ## References